telefonicaid/fiware-orion/doc/manuals/orion-api.md

 properties (by providing an appropriate NGSI attribute type).
 Typically this is an entity attribute named `location`, but nothing prevents use another different name for the geospatial attribute.

-Orion limits the number of geospatial attributes is limited to one (1) attribute due to resource constraints imposed by backend databases.
+Orion limits the number of geospatial attributes to one (1) attribute due to resource constraints imposed by backend databases.
 If additional use attempts to create additional location attributes, Orion rises an error `413`, *Request entity too large*, and the reported error on the response payload is `NoResourcesAvailable`.